eglouberman/MLB-hit-predictor/docs/blog8.md

 ![t4](./images/top4.PNG "t4")

-When looking at the top 100 precision, we see a much better result with the models scoring in the 83-84% precision range.
-Logistic Regression performed the worse while Stochastic Gradient Descent performed the best, but the difference between each model was very small:
+When looking at the top 100 precision, we see a much better result with the models scoring around 73% precision:

 ![t1](./images/top1.PNG "t1")

-Logistic Regression was able to predict 16 of the 703 players with perfect precision while Stochastic Gradient Descent and Random Forest were able to predict 18 with perfect precision.
-Taking a look at one specific player who had 58 games recorded in our database, Josh Thole, we see that all 3 models predicted his hitting with perfect precision.
-This may be due to the fact that Josh was known for having a successful and consistent hitting career, making him more predictable than many other players.
+Taking a look at one specific player who had 58 games recorded in our database, Carlos Correa, we see that all 3 models predicted his hitting with relatively well.
+This may be due to the fact that Carlos has had a very successful and consistent hitting career with a batting average of .295, making him more predictable than many other players.

 Overall, the model was able to predict some players almost perfectly while others were a lot more difficult to predict.
 However, the player-specific models make certain players a lot more predictable.